frefolli/bicocca-appunti/ML/1 - Introduzione a ML.md

-# Lez.1 - Introduzione a ML
+# Lez.1 - Concept Learning

 Types of Machine Learning:
 - Supervised: actors read instances of Inputs and are given a labelled Output